o7q/KineticDamage/README.md

 ---

 - ## 💨 Knockback scaling
-    ### You can also configure how energy is transfered from yourself to other entities.
+    ### You can also configure how energy is transferred from yourself to other entities.
     <img src="assets/images/gifs/3.gif" width=90%>

     <br>